palner/blockhosts-nft/README.md

 # Blockhosts

-Log parser / blocker using Golang and IPtables.
+Log parser / blocker using Golang and nftables.

 ## Installing

-1. Make sure you have iptables installed on your system
+1. Make sure you have nftables installed on your system
 2. Download the binary to `/usr/local/bin/`
 3. Download the config to `/usr/local/bin/`
 4. Update hosts.deny